 The need for aftercare services at the Transition House was confirmed by participants during the group discussion.
-A11 of the nine respondents agreed that post-prison aftercare is recovery. crucial to their continued Some of the respondents have a strong need for the supportive and protective environment of the Amity RighTurn Transition Others find that attending groups at the transition House. house is sufficient.
+All of the nine respondents agreed that post-prison aftercare is crucial to their continued recovery.
+Some of the respondents have a strong need for the supportive and protective environment of the Amity RighTurn Transition House.
+Others find that attending groups at the transition house is sufficient.
 Being able to call Amity staff (someone they know and trust) when they are at risk helps keep them from returning to drug use and to stay out of prison.

-their old neighborhoods Returning to sometimes and dysfunctional families threatens their abstinence and The respondents have changed, but the sobriety. old neighborhood hasn't.
+Returning to their old neighborhoods and sometimes dysfunctional families threatens their abstinence and sobriety.
+The respondents have changed, but the old neighborhood hasn't.
 Learning about relapse prevention and personal change is valuable, but insufficient.
 The following excerpts demonstrate the need for aftercare: